shekharbiswas/CFD_Simulation/README.md

-# CFD Portfolio Simulation
+## 📘 Project Introduction

-This project investigates how Contracts for Difference (CFDs) can be strategically integrated into modern investment portfolios to influence return, risk, and crisis resilience.
-CFDs are leveraged instruments that allow investors to speculate on price movements of underlying assets without actually owning them.
-While they can magnify gains, they also elevate risk — making them both powerful and complex tools in portfolio management.
+This project investigates how **Contracts for Difference (CFDs)** can be strategically integrated into modern investment portfolios to manage return, risk, and crisis resilience.

+CFDs are **derivative instruments** that allow investors to speculate on asset price movements without actually owning the underlying security.
+This makes them extremely flexible — and extremely risky.

+In traditional investing, portfolio composition focuses on diversification, capital preservation, and long-term growth.
+However, during **periods of high market volatility**, traditional portfolios may not respond quickly or effectively enough to protect investor capital.

+CFDs, when used responsibly, can provide **flexibility, leverage, and tactical agility**.
+They enable both long and short exposure and can be deployed to hedge against downturns or exploit short-term market opportunities.

+This project compares a **classic stock/ETF portfolio** with a **CFD-enhanced portfolio** that includes leveraged and short CFD positions.

+Simulations are run across **stable markets and crisis scenarios** (like the COVID-19 crash of 2020), allowing us to evaluate real-world implications of using CFDs in portfolio design.

+We use historical price data to analyze key financial metrics such as:
+- Total Return & Volatility
+- Sharpe Ratio (risk-adjusted return)
+- Maximum Drawdown
+- Value at Risk (VaR) and Expected Shortfall (ES)

+The project further applies **VIX-based hedging**, simulating CFD strategies that automatically trigger when market volatility exceeds defined thresholds.

+By combining **financial theory** with **quantitative simulation**, we test how CFDs influence portfolio behavior under stress and in normal conditions.

 ---

+### 🔍 Why It Matters

+- **Practical insight**: Helps portfolio managers and investors understand when and how to use CFDs safely.
+- **Risk education**: Quantifies how leverage affects portfolio drawdowns and returns.
+- **Crisis resilience**: Offers ideas for hedging and stabilizing portfolios in unpredictable markets.

 ## 🎯 Project Goals